James Melville of Halhill: Life

+Melville noted that Agnes Sampson was accused of witchcraft and the Earl of Bothwell was implicated.
+The Earl was supposed to have asked ten witches at Prestonpans to procure the death of King James with a wax image.
+Melville was present when King James questioned Ritchie Graham, another of the accused in the North Berwick witch trials.
+According to Melville, James Carmichael, kirk minister of Haddington, had the "history and whole depositions" of the accused.

 In July 1593 an advisory council for the administration of her estates, the genesis of the "Octavians", was appointed and Melville was not included.
 On 24 July, Melville went to reassure two Danish ambassadors, Steen Bille and Niels Krag who were lodged at John Kinloch's house in the Canongate after the Raid of Holyrood.

+In March 1594, Melville wrote in French to the Danish diplomat Christian Barnekow, describing the appointment of the Octavians.
+In the summer of 1594, Melville was involved in James's plan to improve the royal parks and seems to have requested landowners send deer.
 He attended Anne of Denmark at the baptism of Prince Henry at Stirling Castle in August 1594, standing behind her and making speeches for her in French to the ambassadors who brought gifts.

 Having been adopted as his heir by the reformer Henry Balnaves, he inherited from him, at his death in 1579, the estate of Halhill in Fife; and he retired there in 1603, refusing the request of James to accompany him to London on his accession to the English throne.
 By his wife, Christina Boswell, he had one son and two daughters; the elder of these, Elizabeth Melville, who married John Colville, de jure 3rd Baron Colville of Culross, has been identified with the author of a poem published in 1603, entitled Ane Godlie Dreame.

 Sir James Melville died at Halhill on 13 November 1617.
 He was buried in Collessie churchyard.

 "Halhill" was the name of the main house of the lands of Easter Collessie in Fife.